 “Thank you so much for this program.
 It was such a valuable experience on all levels, from the sessions through to the opportunities to connect with colleagues from varied backgrounds, who bring new experiences and ways of thinking to very complex issues.”

 “I felt stretched and energized through the experience and found the content practical and easy to apply.”

-This ten day program aims to further develop the leadership capabilities and preparedness of aspirants to undertake the role of principal.
+This ten day program aims to further develop the leadership capabilities and preparedness of aspirants to undertake the role of principal in the near future.
 The program includes participation in the AITSL 360° Reflection Tool.

 - Five days face to face professional learning

 - Five days shadowing of an experienced principal

 Participants will further develop their leadership capabilities and preparedness to undertake the role of principal by deepening understanding of the following areas (aligned to the Australian Professional Standard for Principals):

 - the role of principal as a senior manager in the Department of Education